quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint uses a new connection ID for probes sent from a new local address (See {{migration-linkability}}).
 So when probing a new path, an endpoint expecting responses on the new local address needs to ensure that its peer has an unused connection ID.
-The endpoint can send NEW_CONNECTION_ID and PATH_CHALLENGE frames in the same packet.
-This ensures that an unused connection ID will be available to the peer when sending a response.
+Sending NEW_CONNECTION_ID and PATH_CHALLENGE frames in the same packet ensures that an unused connection ID will be available to the peer when sending a response.

 An endpoint can choose to simultaneously probe multiple paths.
 The number of simultaneous paths used for probes is limited by the number of extra